UC-MACSS/persp-analysis/students/fan_jingwen/assignment_ethics.md

 1. Conduct a power analysis to gauge the appropriate size of the study.
 If the required population is too large, then the effect of the treatment is not significant enough to warrant the risk of altering the outcome of an election.
 2. Perform an ethical-response survey, to monitor Montanans' ethical reaction to the potential risk of altered election outcome beforehand.
 3. Make sure all populations are equally or proportionally represented in the sample (no oversampling), including using phone calling as a remedy for mail-unreachable households.
 This would reduce the effect of increased voter turnout on the election outcome.
-4. In the extreme case, conduct the research in a hypothetical setting either in a lab setting or in a human-computationally enhanced way.
+4. In the extreme case, conduct the research in a hypothetical election held either in a lab setting and in a human-computationally enhanced way (like recruitment via MTurk).
+The population can be stratified-sampled in any way the researchers desire, without worrying about potential real-world alteration of election result.
 There will be a control group that receive reduced or no information about the specific election and the treatment group that receives full information.
 Then their self-reported propensity to vote will be compared.
+The internal validity can be achieved in a lab setting where the researchers have total control over the participants, while the external validity will be preserved in the MTurk experiment where the sample is large enough.
+Thus, the ethical concerns discussed above will be successfully eschewed.

 # Oh fuck it....